Print Friendly and PDF

 SSL recommend USB cables up to 3 meters or 10 feet.

 It is not the cable length per se that is the issue, but is that not all computers deliver full voltage and current.
+If 5V does not reach the interface, the interface may have connection issues, but it is unlikely to damage the interface.

 Ensure that you are plugged directly into the computer for troubleshooting (not through a hub).